Simulations

 He showed her the books.
 The tax differential.
 The regulatory environment.
 The market gaps that exist in -1 that are already crowded in Main Layer.
 He updates a spreadsheet quarterly that models his projected wealth accumulation in -1 against a hypothetical return to Main Layer. -1 wins the spreadsheet by a meaningful margin for at least the next decade.
 The system records this as a stable profile.
 He records it as a good business decision.

 He descended eleven years ago following a conviction the system classified as aggravated coercion.
-He arrived in -2 with his physical capability, his organisational instincts, and nothing else of material value.
+He arrived in -2 with his physical capability, his organizational instincts, and nothing else of material value.
 He spent his first six months learning the environment the way he had learned every environment he had ever operated in — by watching who had power, how they held it, and what gaps existed.

 -2 had no shortage of people holding power through intimidation.
 What it had almost none of was anyone holding power through reliability.
 He started with four people he trusted and a simple offer to a district merchant: one arrangement, one price, guaranteed response time.
-Word travelled the way word travels in environments where institutional trust is absent — fast and thoroughly.
+Word traveled the way word travels in environments where institutional trust is absent — fast and thoroughly.

 Eleven years in, his operation has expanded into four districts.
 Forty-three employees, most on 20-hour qualifying schedules.
 He lives in the best part of his district — a secure compound, maintained properly.
 His STI sits at 38.
 Within -2 that means something — not as a pathway to anywhere else, but as a social signal that transfers across district lines without needing to be re-earned from scratch.